arangodb/docs/3.6/programs-arangod-cluster.md

 All collections created this way will be eligible for specific AQL query optimizations that can improve query performance and provide advanced transactional guarantees.

-The option only affects coordinators.
-It does not have any affect on single servers, agents or database servers.
+The option only affects Coordinators.
+It does not have any affect on single servers, Agents or DB-Servers.

-<small>Introduced in: v3.6.0</small>

 **Synchronous replication minimum timeout**

+<small>Introduced in: v3.4.8, v3.5.1</small>

 `--cluster.synchronous-replication-timeout-minimum <double>`

 {% hint 'warning' %}
 This option should generally remain untouched and only changed with great care.
 {% endhint %}

-<small>Introduced in: v3.4.8, v3.5.1</small>

 The minimum timeout in seconds for the internal synchronous replication mechanism between DBServers.
 If replication requests are slow, but the servers